hoojaoh/github-event-parser/README.md

 ### StatusEvent

-> Triggered when the status of a Git commit changes.
+> Dispatched when the status of a Git commit changes.
   Events of this type are not visible in timelines, they are only used to trigger hooks.

 You can retrieve the sha, the status, the committer and the related repository.
 More others